oauth2-proxy/oauth2-proxy/docs/docs/configuration/integrations/kubernetes-dashboard.md

         oidcConfig:
           issuerURL: https://login.microsoftonline.com/YOUR_TENANT_ID/v2.0
           # ... other config
-        entraIdConfig:
+        microsoftEntraIDConfig:
           federatedTokenAuth: true
 ```

 This requires:
 - AKS with OIDC issuer and Workload Identity enabled
-- Federated identity credential configured in Entra ID App Registration
+- Federated identity credential configured in the Microsoft Entra ID app registration
 - Service account annotated with `azure.workload.identity/client-id`

 For detailed Workload Identity setup instructions, see the [Workload Identity section](../providers/ms_entra_id.md#workload-identity) in the Microsoft Entra ID provider documentation.

 ## Integration with Other Providers

-While this guide focuses on Azure Entra ID, Kubernetes Dashboard can be integrated with other OAuth2 providers supported by OAuth2 Proxy.
+While this guide focuses on Microsoft Entra ID, Kubernetes Dashboard can be integrated with other OAuth2 providers supported by OAuth2 Proxy.
 The key requirements remain the same:

 1. **Authorization Header**: Pass the bearer token via the `Authorization` header
 2. **RBAC Configuration**: Configure Kubernetes RBAC for your authentication provider's users/groups